 Free Legal Answers is based on a service in the United States supported by the American Bar Association.
 LawWorks has been granted a licence to launch a similar website service in England and Wales.
 Deloitte UK have kindly provided project management and technical expertise to assist LawWorks in configuring and testing the website to fit the legal environment in England and Wales.

-Free Legal Answers will be piloted in early 2020.
-Rather than promote the service to the general public, individuals will be referred to the service by participating organisations which may also assist individuals to use the website.
-Each participating organisation will have a password.
+The Free Legal Answers pilot was launched in May 2020.
+Rather than promote the service to the general public, individuals are referred to the service by participating organisations who may also assist individuals to use the website.

 The aim of Free Legal Answers is to complement existing sources of legal advice and support.
 The website will include sources of advice and information, and will also encourage potential users to investigate whether they may be eligible for legal aid.

-Because the service is intended only for people unable to pay for legal advice, organisations taking part in the pilot will be strongly encouraged to only refer people who are on a low annual income (based on average minimum income standards).
+Because the service is intended only for people unable to pay for legal advice, organisations taking part in the pilot are strongly encouraged to only refer people who are on a low annual income (based on average minimum income standards).